Empowering Langley Families: Building Resilience Together

-As we navigate the first weeks of 2026, Langley is at a crossroads.
-The City has just adopted a 5.82% tax increase to fund "the basics," and TransLink is pushing forward with Bus Rapid Transit (BRT) along the 200th Street corridor.
+As we navigate the first weeks of 2026, Langley stands at a crossroads.
+The City has adopted a 5.82% tax increase to fund "the basics."
+Meanwhile, TransLink is advancing with Bus Rapid Transit (BRT) along the 200th Street corridor.
 On paper, Langley is growing, modernizing, and preparing for the 2029 transit expansion.

-But as the rain saturates our streets and our neighbors seek warmth, we have to ask: Is our social infrastructure keeping pace with our concrete infrastructure?
+But as rain saturates our streets and our neighbors seek warmth, we must ask: Is our social infrastructure keeping pace with our concrete infrastructure?

 The Empty Building Paradox

-This month, the community has noticed a haunting sight: heated, tax-funded community centers sitting empty during extreme weather alerts, while individuals—many of them youth—struggle to find a dry place to sleep.
+This month, our community has noticed a haunting sight: heated, tax-funded community centers sitting empty during extreme weather alerts.
+Meanwhile, individuals—many of them youth—struggle to find a dry place to sleep.

 The 2026 Shift: From Charity to Strategy